Gokul-GMenon/Sign-language/README.md

 ```

 - After training the model to the desired accuracy, you can save it in [Custom_models](https://github.com/Gokul-GMenon/Sign-language/tree/main/Custom_models) folder.
 Save it under the name: base_model.h5 :clap: :clap:
-- After the initial training procedure, the model can further be trained by trasnfer learning on the base model on the custom dataset of a person using [detect_and_train.py](https://github.com/Gokul-GMenon/Sign-language/blob/main/self_train/detect_and_train.py).
+- After the initial training procedure, the model can further be trained by transfer learning on the base model on the custom dataset of a person using [detect_and_train.py](https://github.com/Gokul-GMenon/Sign-language/blob/main/self_train/detect_and_train.py).
 You can run the python file using the command:
 ```
 root@Gokuls-Laptop:~/Sign-language# python self_train/detect_and_train.py -n [NAME]
 ```